Skip to Main Content

 Benefits of a Graduate Assistantship

-The standard assistantship provides payment of a basic, or full, stipend to the student payable in installments over the academic year (September through May).
+The standard graduate assistantship provides payment of a stipend to the student payable in installments over the academic year (September through May).
 Graduate students who receive a full stipend are expected to work an average of 20 hours per week for the stipend.
-More information about Graduate Assistantships can be found here.
+A full-time doctoral level graduate assistantship is estimated to equal $28,923 (stipend: $17,838; tuition/fees/student health insurance: $11,085) and a full-time master’s level graduate assistantship is estimated to equal $23,910 (stipend: $12,825, tuition/fees/student health insurance: $11,085).
+Please note, the figures listed are based on the estimated set minimum amounts for one academic year.
+Departments may offer a higher amount if funding is available.

 The tuition and fee reduction covers only the tuition and mandatory fees for courses in which the graduate assistant actually enrolls.
-State-funded (via Graduate Education office) graduate assistantship tuition and fee reduction will cover up to 9 graduate credit hours of tuition and mandatory fees at the normal resident rate.
-Some non-state funded GAs may only cover up to 9 credit hours or sometimes more than 12 depending on the source of funding.
+A Graduate assistantship tuition and fee reduction funded by the School of Graduate Education (SGE) will cover up to 12 graduate credit hours of tuition and mandatory fees at the normal resident rate.
+Some non-SGE funded GAs may only cover up to 12 credit hours or sometimes more than 12 depending on the source of funding.
 Students should check with their department for individual coverage.

 Graduate assistants are not entitled to the difference between the amount stated in an award letter and the actual charges for enrollment.
-If less than a full stipend is awarded, the tuition and fee reduction is adjusted down to the percentage rate of the stipend.
+If less than a full-time GA position is awarded, the tuition and fee reduction is adjusted down.
+For more details, please review the Graduate Fellowship & Assistantship Policy listed on the School of Graduate Education’s policies page.

 Contact Us